Danilo-Mugnaini/rpg_battle_arena/README.md

-# Character Stats Generator
+# RPG BATTLE ARENA

-Welcome to the Character Stats Generator project!
+Welcome to the RPG BATTLE ARENA project!
 This Python script generates random health stats for warriors using a dice roll mechanic.

 ## Overview